camelo-cruz/global_inflation_analyser/docs/architecture.md

      - `list_years()`: Lists all available years from the data for the selected product and countries.
      - `list_countries(intext: str = "")`: Lists all available countries from the data, optionally filtered by a specific string.
      - `by_product(product: str)`: Returns the DataFrame for the selected product.
-     - `by_country(product: str, country_list: list)`: Returns the DataFrame with data for the selected product and countries.
+     - `by_country(product: str, cl: list)`: Returns the DataFrame with data for the selected product and countries.
-     - `by_year(product: str, country_list: list, start, stop)`: Returns the DataFrame with data for the selected product, countries, and specified time range.
+     - `by_year(product: str, cl: list, start, stop)`: Returns the DataFrame with data for the selected product, countries, and specified time range.

 2. **Analyser Class**:
    - Methods: